conekta/conekta-ruby/docs/WebhooksApi.md

 api_instance = Conekta::WebhooksApi.new
 id = '6307a60c41de27127515a575' # String | Identifier of the resource
-webhook_update_request = Conekta::WebhookUpdateRequest.new({url: 'https://webhook.site/89277eaa-a8e4-4306-8dc5-f55c80703dc8'}) # WebhookUpdateRequest | requested fields in order to update a webhook
+webhook_update_request = Conekta::WebhookUpdateRequest.new # WebhookUpdateRequest | requested fields in order to update a webhook
 opts = {
   accept_language: 'es', # String | Use for knowing which language to use
   x_child_company_id: '6441b6376b60c3a638da80af' # String | In the case of a holding company, the company id of the child company to which will process the request.